+This is the next topic we need to answer in series can a mother legally keep her child away from the father.
 If a father violates a child custody order, it could be a minor or technical violation to a willful and major violation.
 Whether or not violating a child custody order is enough to keep the child away from the father is a matter for the court to decide.

 Best Interest of the Child Standard

 The primary test a court uses when determining if a mother can legally keep her child away from the father is what is known as the “best interest of the child” standard.
 This means that no matter what, a judge is always going to act in the best interest of your child – even if you and the child’s other parent don’t.

 Generally, the courts believe that having both parents in a child’s life is in the best interest of the child.
 In order for a mother to legally keep the child away from the father, she would have to prove to the court that being with the father wouldn’t be in the child’s best interest.

 That’s all there is to know about can a mother legally keep her child away from the father; let’s finish with a quick FAQs section.

 What can a mother do if the father refuses to allow him to visit his child?

 If the father refuses to allow you to visit your child despite a court order, you can take her to court for contempt.
 You can also request an adjustment of custody and visitation rights.

 In a mother-child custody case, what evidence can be presented?